 The Connected Freight Kansas City (KC) 2050 Plan is intended to harmonize the Kansas City region's various freight goals and priorities.
 This plan was developed through data analysis and an understanding of key industry trends, best practices, and technical analysis.
-Throughout the course of developing the Connected Freight KC 2050 Plan, the analysis and recommendations were anchored by authentic, equitable engagement with diverse groups with a stake in the freight system and guided by the Goods Movement Committee (GMC).
+Throughout the course of developing the Connected Freight KC 2050 Plan, the analysis and recommendations were anchored by robust engagement with diverse groups with a stake in the freight system and guided by the Goods Movement Committee (GMC).
 The Mid-America Regional Council (MARC) GMC is a subcommittee of the Total Transportation Policy Committee (TTPC).
 It acts as an advisory body to the TTPC on matters involving freight project priorities and policy considerations that affect the movement of freight into, around, and out of the metropolitan area.
 The committee provides a public forum for regional freight stakeholders to discuss public-private collaborations, public outreach, and other topics related to goods movement.
-Additionally, thematic principles were considered, such as equity and resilience, throughout the process.